debiantano/old_page2/_posts/2021-07-26-Windows-PrivEsc.md

 ```
 If we can place our payload in one of previous locations and restart the service, our executable is run instead of the intended executable.
 **How to detect vulnerable services:** You're looking for services that meet the following three criteria:
-- The path of the binary location does not contain quotes
+- The path of the binary location does not contain quotes.
-- Service runs under LocalSystem
+- Service runs under LocalSystem.
-- You have write access to one of the exploitable directories
+- You have write access to one of the exploitable directories.

 ```
 # Check for services in which the executable paths don't contain quotes
 wmic service get name,displayname,pathname,startmode |findstr /i "auto" |findstr /i /v "c:\windows\\" |findstr /i /v """